hanbanana/Control_Deduction_App_with_MySQL/README.md

-# DeliveryGate-MySQL-Login-Admin-and-User-Login-out
+# Control_Deduction_App_with_MySQL

-Delivery Gate Application is a internal delivery order system.
-The core concept is a simple application that can quickly add delivery information.
+Control Deduction Application is a internal loan deduction calculate system.
+The core concept is a simple application that can quickly calculate loan deduction information.

 ## Technologies Used
 HTML, CSS, Bootstrap, JavaScript, jQuery, AJAX, MySQL, NPM, Node.js